What’s the Difference Between a Full-Service Broker and a Discount Broker?

 Limited-service discount realtors

-Limited-service discount realtors offer some, but not all, of the standard services provided by traditional brokerages.
+Limited-service discount realtors offer some, but not all, of the standard services traditional brokerages provide.

 How much do limited-service agents cost?

-Limited-service realtors come at a variety of different price points, but they're rarely a good value for the average home seller.
+Limited-service realtors are available at various price points, but they're rarely a good value for the average home seller.

 Many limited-service brands charge à la carte fees for individual services, such as listing your house on the MLS and providing paperwork assistance.
 The individual costs may look cheap, but they add up quickly — and you have to pay them up front.
 Depending on how much support you actually need, you may not end up saving much working with them compared with a full-service agent.